OmegaPointZero/nodechan/README.md

 + Add additional documentation of how to make proper calls, what responses should look like, and what errors one can get

 ## To Fix:
-+ Delete button on boards.ejs doesn't function the same as from within the thread, not deleting the entire thread if the OP is selected
++ Delete button on boards.ejs doesn't function the same as from within the thread, not deleting the entire thread if the OP is selected.
+Will need to rewrite delete function to differ between threads.ejs and board.ejs views.
-+ Upon deleting a thread, from the thread.ejs view, redirects to 404; should redirect to the main board page